Human papillomavirus (HPV) refers to a group of viruses.

 In many cases, the virus clears or becomes undetectable within 6 months.

-If the virus doesn’t clear, your provider will work with you to treat any cervical cell changes or HPV-related warts.
+If the virus doesn’t clear, a clinician will work with you to treat any cervical cell changes or HPV-related warts.

 If you have genital warts, chances are they’ll go away on their own.

-If they don’t, your provider may recommend one or more of the following:
+If they don’t, a doctor or other HCP may recommend one or more of the following:

-- imiquimod (Aldara), a topical cream that will boost your immune system’s ability to fight off the infection
+- imiquimod (Aldara), a topical cream that boosts your immune system’s ability to fight off the infection

 - sinecatechins (Veregen), a topical cream that treats genital and anal warts